Wenger: Other products

-Wenger also makes notepads that can function as a twofold wallet.
+Wenger makes notepads that can function as a twofold wallet.

 Wenger produced bayonets for the Swiss Stgw 90 assault rifle.
 The bayonet has an overall length of 310 mm and a muzzle ring diameter of 22 mm.
 The 177 mm long blade is single-edged and it has no fuller.

 The bayonets were manufactured exclusively for the Swiss Army by Wenger and Victorinox (before the two companies merged).

 In North America, licensed products using the Wenger and SwissGear trademarks are owned independently from Victorinox SA, and are used to market camping equipment (particularly tents, backpacks and sleeping bags), luggage, backpacks and office/business needs.